Lombiq/Orchard-Liquid-Markup/Readme.md

 ### Examples

+Do note the following:

-Note that although presented here with C#-style notation, custom tags are usable all lowercase too (tags are conventionally all lowercase in Liquid).
-E.g. these are both valid: `{% Display User %}`, `{% display User %}`.
+- Although presented here with C#-style notation, custom tags are usable all lowercase too (tags are conventionally all lowercase in Liquid).
+E.g. these are both valid: `{% Display User %}` and `{% display User %}`.

-Also while strings are wrapped in double quotes here single quotes (`'`) work equally.
+- While strings are wrapped in double quotes here single quotes (`'`) work equally.
+- When passing parameters to tags you can not just pass simple strings but also variable references.
+E.g. these will both work: `{% Display User, Parameter1: "some value" %}` and  `{% Display User, Parameter1: Model.WorkContext.CurrentUser.UserName %}`.

 #### Accessing the model